kumahq/kuma-website/docs/docs/1.4.x/policies/retry.md

 - **`retriableStatusCodes`** (optional)

   A list of status codes which will cause the request to be retried.
-When this field will be provided it will overwrite the default behaviour of accepting as retriable codes: `502`, `503` and `504` and if they also should be considered as `retriable` you hove to manually place them in the list
+When this field will be provided it will overwrite the default behaviour of accepting as retriable codes: `502`, `503` and `504` and if they also should be considered as `retriable` you have to manually place them in the list

   For example to add a status code `418`:
   ```yaml